mdark1001/mdark1001/README.md

 Hey!
 I'm Miguel.

+-🔭 I’m software engineer.
-- 🔭 I’m currently working with Python  and Postgresql :blue_heart:
+- 🔭 I’m working with Python  and Postgresql :blue_heart:
-- 🌱 I’m currently learning about Big data.
+- 🌱 I’m currently learning about Big data and Machine learning.
-- :chart_with_upwards_trend: I'm currently studyng a master degree
+- :chart_with_upwards_trend: I'm studying a master degree about :point_up:
-- 🤔 I’m looking for help with ...
+- 🤔 I’m interesting for analytics and data science.
 - 💬 Ask me about food and technologies
 - 📫 How to reach me: [@app_cabrera](https://twitter.com/app_cabrera)